GSG-G13/research-topics/sql_nosql/README.md

 - The main difference between SQL and other programming languages is that SQL is specifically designed for working with databases, while other programming languages such as Python, Java, or JavaScript are designed for general-purpose programming tasks.
 SQL is used in combination with a variety of database management systems such as MySQL, PostgreSQL, Oracle, and Microsoft SQL Server.

-### Disadvantages of NoSQL:
+### Disadvantages of SQL:

-- Lack of standardization: NoSQL databases often lack standardization in terms of syntax and commands, making it challenging to switch between different databases.
+- Complexity: SQL databases can be complex to set up and maintain, requiring specialized knowledge and skills.
-- Limited query functionality: NoSQL databases have limited query functionality compared to SQL databases, making it difficult to retrieve and manipulate data in various ways.
+- Limited Scalability: SQL databases are vertically scalable, meaning that they require more powerful hardware to handle larger amounts of data and traffic.
-- Eventual consistency: Some NoSQL databases sacrifice consistency in favor of availability and partition tolerance, meaning that data may not be immediately consistent across all nodes in the database.
+- Rigid Schema: SQL databases use a rigid schema, meaning that the structure of the database must be defined before data can be inserted.

 Here's an example of some basic SQL code:
 ```js